-CONCLUSION AND RECOMMENDATIONS
+4. CONCLUSION AND RECOMMENDATIONS

-5.1.
+4.1.
 Conclusion

 The main purpose of this study was to investigate in which way the EFL students are affected by their native language while writing in English.
-Throughout the investigation the English writing skills of the EFL students were examined as well in order to identify how they consider their writing abilities and how much self-aware they are about their English writing competence.
+Throughout the investigation the English writing skills of the EFL students were examined in order to identify how they consider their writing abilities and how much self-aware they are about their English writing competence.

-With the aim finding out if the linguistic rules and structures of native language negatively affects writing in second language, English in particular, and determining in what aspects of linguistic system or language use are affected by mother tongue, the qualitative and quantitative research methods were used.
+With the aim finding out if the linguistic rules and structures of native language negatively affect writing in second language, English in particular, and determining in what aspects of linguistic system or language use are affected by mother tongue, the qualitative and quantitative research methods were used.
 To gather the quantitative data, questionnaires in High School in Tirana were carried out.
 To gather the qualitative data, students were asked to write an English text within limited time.

 The results obtained from the questionnaires demonstrated the students' frequency of practicing writing in English and what challenges they notably confront with while composing in English.
-The results of the questionnaires showed that some students experience complications because they lack knowledge of grammar, lack of vocabulary, misuse of spelling and punctuation, diffiuclties of structuring sentences or paragraphs, organizing thoughts, and being creative while writing.
-The writings of students showed that their native lanuage affects their English composition negatively, causing them to commit errors.
+The results of the questionnaires showed that some students experience complications because they lack knowledge of grammar, lack of vocabulary, misuse of spelling and punctuation, difficulties of structuring sentences or paragraphs, organizing thoughts, and being creative while writing.
+The writings of students showed that their native language affects their English composition negatively, causing them to commit errors.
 This is considered as mother tongue interference.
 The errors of students' writings mostly consisted of lexical and syntactic errors, and negative results of direct translation from mother tongue.
-The way students form their sentences and structured their paragraps also prove that they face problems with organizing their thoughts.
+The way students form their sentences and structured their paragraphs also prove that they face problems with organizing their thoughts.

 The sentences containing native language interference were taken out attentively to be used as an example in the analysis part of the paper.
 Each error committed because of mother tongue interference were mentioned and briefly explained.
-The examples were shown to support the hypothesis of the study, Students commonly made mistakes because of direct translation from their native language.
-Some of them showed indication of having difficulty to organize their thoughts and arrange them to form a meaningful sentence.
-With the help of the English teacher, these failures of structuring sentence bevause of not being able to coordinate ideas and thoughts identified as a native language interference too.
+The examples were shown to support the hypothesis of the study.
+Students commonly made mistakes because of the direct translation from their native language.
+Some of them showed indication of having difficulty in organizing their thoughts and arranging them to form a meaningful sentence.
+With the help of the English teacher, failures related to the structure of sentences (due to the inability to coordinate ideas and thoughts) are identified as a native language interference too.
 Students seemed to think in Albanian first and then translate the words and convey their ideas into English.
 These illustrations were given in the paper to support the hypothesis.